ablueblaze/my-portfolio-site/src/data/blurbs.md

   I've grown to understand that there are a few key elements to coding that I truly enjoy.
   Everything is about learning.
 No matter if you do it perfectly and are super efficient in building an algorithm, or have built the clunkiest app you've every seen.
 You've learned something.
   Get it going, then make it pretty.
 This one I like to call "Keep it Clunky!"
 Because I try to not worry about making amazingly optimized code in the initial build.
 I know that software rot, or debt is a problem, but I like to approach the 'clean code' methodology by building small clunky parts that work first, then cleaning them up after.

+Expense Demo

+- This one was a great stepping stone for me.
+  When I approached this project, I had just finished a second take on the basics of html, css, and js.
+I was doing progressivly harder projects on Frontend mentor, and wanted to do one more before I did a project in React.
+  While it wasn't a complete walk in the park, the project came together fairly well.
+I didn't have any major hicups, and the planing side of things was smooth.
+I did struggle a bit with a way to link the size of the bar graphs to the amount input from the given json file, but that was a refreshing kind of problem.

+Portfolio

+- This one was both fun and nerve raking!
+  I had done a couple of projects using react, and was starting to get more comfortable with it.
+Then I started planing my portfolio site.
+  I knew that I wanted to keep it simple for the first version, but of course I over reached when designing.
+(I'm not a designer!).
+  After struggling with that particularly annoying dragon, I settled on a much more manageable design.
+But I still wanted to do something new with it.
+So I decided to incorporate a technology hadn't used before.
+Tailwind css.
+  It was rough going at first.
+Getting familiar with a different way of handling css took some getting used to.
+But I think that I gain two valuable lessons from this project.
+  One; I discovered how cool Tailwind is!
+I mean, even just starting using it made styling SO MUCH EASIER!!!
+  Two; I need to do more projects with unknown technologies in them.
+It helped push me to learn so much faster than when I would spend literal days studying and working through a course.
+But using Tailwind on an important project helped push me, and framed the important stuff right off the bat.

+Rapid development

+- With learning that working with new technologies is a great way to advance my skills, I still want to work on my basics.
+  I enjoy building things, trouble shooting those little bugs that pop up remind me of trying to shoot the dog from duck hunt when it would laugh at you.
+But now I get to actually shoot the bugger!